dfak3r/cookie_clicker_bot/README.md

 # cookie_clicker_bot
- Powered by Selenium and written in Python
+ Updated to Selenium 4 and written in Python

+ Features:
+ - Autoclick runs in the background
+ - Automatic upgrades
+ - Skips the language screen